 Dogfish shark dissection workshop

-Candy electrophoeresis workshop
+Candy electrophoresis workshop

-Theo attended our Sign-Making Party for Seattle’s Science March and was even featured in a Crosscut article about the event.
+Theo attended our Sign-Making Party for Seattle’s Science March and was featured in a Crosscut article about the event.

-SoundBio offers an extraordinary opportunity for hands-on science exposure in a safe and supportive environment.
+“SoundBio offers an extraordinary opportunity for hands-on science exposure in a safe and supportive environment.
 There is simply nothing else like it in the greater Seattle region.
-Because Theo is young, it is hard to know exactly how much exposing Theo to a real lab, with real equipment will impact his future.
-Over the past few years, however, it’s clear that his love of science has only grown.
-I’ve heard Theo reference the shark dissection workshop several times, and I think that workshop in particular, really impacted him.
-He asked for a frog dissection kit for Christmas this year, and I”m certain that request never would have materialized without SoundBio.
-When he grows up, Theo says he wants to “make products from plants - things like food, medicine and oil - all from plants”, so we may need to get him involved in SoundBio’s plant TOP project soon.
+Because Theo is young we can only postulate how these experiences might impact his future.
+However, it’s clear that his love of science has grown.
+I’ve heard Theo reference the shark dissection workshop several times since participating and he asked for a frog dissection kit for Christmas.
+I’m quite certain that request would not have materialized without SoundBio.
+When he grows up Theo says he wants to ‘make products from plants - things like food, medicine and oil; all from plants’, so we may need to get him involved in SoundBio’s plant TOP project soon!'“